I own a home or business nearby

 Permanent sound barrier walls are being considered in some places in order to minimize sound once rapid transit is up and running, but those details will be confirmed during the “detailed design” phase of the project.

 The project team is also exploring the feasibility of electric buses, which are known to be quieter than traditional buses.

 Q: What impact will construction have on the natural environment in my area?

 Natural environment is a matter of a provincial importance and the project team must demonstrate the highest regard for it by minimizing any potential negative impacts.
 This could include:

 - Adjusting construction timing using best practices for erosion and sediment

 - Replanting trees at a 3 to 1 ratio

-- Taking the opportunity, while implementing BRT, to address invasive species and create habitats
+- Taking the opportunity, while implementing rapid transit, to address invasive species and create habitats

 - Maintaining water balance, particularly for sensitive areas like Westminster Ponds

 Fortunately, most of the infrastructure needed for this project is within the existing municipal road allowance and in urban areas.